 It is also a good idea to remember the technical resources you have on your DJ controller.
 One interesting way to alter the BPM in a smooth, non-clashing way is to sample part of a track and adjust its BPM gradually.
 For instance: if track A is considerably slower than track B, you can sample a bar or two from track B at the same speed of track A.

 Doing this constantly might be jarring, however, so it is usually best to have a baseline BPM that you can default to.
-Just remember that certain controllers and software don’t pitch-adjust, which, if this the case, you will need to make sure that either the track won’t sound ridiculous at a vastly different pitch; you can usually fix this manually, but automated pitch adjustment is usually best.
+Just remember that certain controllers and software don’t pitch-adjust, which, if this is the case, you need to make sure that at least one of the tracks is pitch-adjusted as necessary.
+You can usually fix this manually, but automated pitch adjustment is usually best.